geniuxconsulting/blog-react-native-ibeacon/README.md

 -------------------
 ![beacons](https://raw.githubusercontent.com/geniuxconsulting/blog-react-native-ibeacon/master/app.png)

-Our small example could definitely improved with more visual appeal, but for the moment its simplicity is enough for our purposes.
+Our small example could definitely improved on the visual side of things, but for the moment its simplicity is enough for our purposes.
 One important thing to remember is that beacons only work on the real device and not in the simulator.
 The example code is available at https://github.com/geniuxconsulting/blog-react-native-ibeacon.